luontola/dddeu2017-event-sourced-process-managers/README.md

     - Bound by time (buffer at most x seconds, TTL)
         - If message expired, drop it (keep TTL a bit lower than timeout so that the client will know about it)
     - Block producer vs. drop messages

+# Pub Sub

+Starting the system should happen in the following non-overlapping stages.
+Avoids pains.
+1. Create
+2. Subscribe
+3. Start
+4. Stable

+Subscribe may use locks, because it's called rarely.
+Publish needs to be fast; should be lock-free.